LLNL/radiuss-ci/docs/sphinx/dev_guide/radiuss_ci_explained.rst

 Shared CI files
 ===============

-This projects hosts the shared CI configuration, which can be found in the YAML files at the root of the project: ``<machine>-build-and-test.yml``.
+This project hosts the shared CI configuration, which can be found in the YAML files at the root of the project: ``<machine>-build-and-test.yml``.

 Each file contains both the configuration and the jobs for one machine.
 They